-- The Compliance Exchange: Collection of resources centered around "governance issues in the financial services industry" in United Kingdom and internationally for both students and professionals.
+- The Compliance Exchange: Collection of resources centred around "governance issues in the financial services industry" in United Kingdom and internationally for both students and professionals.

 - The Financial Ombudsman Service: Independent organisation, funded by the government, which deals with pensions complaints between consumers and businesses.

 - Insurance Information Institute: Much material is only available to members, but they have some useful free guides for the public.

 - The Pension Ombudsman: Independent organisation, funded by the government, which deals with pensions complaints from consumers.